Skip to main content

 To upload the XLSX template and import users, do the following:

-2. Click Import on the top-right corner and select Import XLSX.
+2. Click Import and select Import XLSX.

 3. Select the XLSX file that includes the user data and click Upload.